 (Note: When altering a square by translating opposite sides to form a new tessellating figure, the alteration does not have to be symmetrical.)

-- Have the students repeat the altering process with other quadrilaterals that tessellate, for example, parallelograms and rectangles.
-Also include "wonky" quadrilaterals.
+- Ask students to repeat the altering process with other quadrilaterals that tessellate, for example, parallelograms and rectangles.
+Also include "wonky" (scalene) quadrilaterals.
 Not all alterations will create tessellating shapes and this a useful discovery.
 The key to creating tessellating shapes is altering opposite sides in exactly the same way.

 - Allow time to share and discuss at the end of the session.